SowmyaLogaswamy/Seattle-Zoo-Animal-Tracker-js/README.md

   * Spec 3: User wants to view a list of animals I have logged
   * Spec 4: User wants options to view all animals, only young animals (less than 2 years of age), or only mature animals (2 years of age and older).
   * Spec 5: User wants to click an animal to edit its name, age or caretakers.

+## Future functionalities
+  * Display of the total number of caretakers needed in a day.
+  * Add a property that records when each animal was admitted.
+The user could enter a date and time, or the app can generate a timestamp.
+  * Expand the application to differentiate between animals' species.
+Group the animals into those categories.
+Then include a component to display the total needed caretakers for whichever species the user selects.
+  * Add a new master component to average the total age for each species.
+Show animals based on diet type.
+Then, show all animals who eat meat (carnivores AND omnivores)

 ## What's included
 Within the repository you'll find the following directories and files: